mylesmmurphy/prettify-ts/README.md

 ## Scripts

+> **Note:** This project uses [pnpm](https://pnpm.io/) as its package manager.
+Please ensure you have pnpm installed globally (`npm install -g pnpm`) before running these scripts.

 This project provides several scripts that you can use to manage the development process:

-- `npm i`: Installs all the dependencies for the project.
+- `pnpm install`: Installs all the dependencies for the project.
 This command should be run after cloning the repository or whenever a new package is added to the `package.json` file.

-- `npm build`: Compiles the TypeScript code in the project.
+- `pnpm build`: Compiles the TypeScript code in the project.
 This command should be run before testing the extension or preparing it for distribution.

-- `npm run package`: Packages the Visual Studio Code extension for distribution.
+- `pnpm package`: Packages the Visual Studio Code extension for distribution.
 This command should be run when you're ready to create a `.vsix` file that can be installed in Visual Studio Code.

 You can run these commands from the terminal in the root directory of the project.